Get in Touch

 Wrap-Up and Recommended Next Steps

-• Reviewing key programming, monitoring, and diagnostic tasks.
+• Reviewing key tasks related to programming, monitoring, and diagnostics.

-• Discussing safe maintenance and change management practices.
+• Discussing safe maintenance practices and change management protocols.

-• Identifying next steps for deeper work with LS Electric PLC features.
+• Identifying next steps for deeper engagement with LS Electric PLC features.

 Requirements

-• Fundamental knowledge of PLC functionality, digital and analog signals, and standard control components.
+• Fundamental knowledge of PLC operation, including digital and analog signals and standard control devices.

 Target Audience

-• System integrators specializing in LS Electric PLCs.
+• System integrators working with LS Electric PLCs.

 14 Hours